minimaxir/aitextgen/README.md

 ai.generate_to_file(n=10, prompt="I believe in unicorns because", max_length=100, temperature=1.2)
 ```

-Want to train your own micro GPT-2 model on your own computer?
+Want to train your own mini GPT-2 model on your own computer?
 Open up a Python console and go:

 ```python
 import requests